Comparator Circuits over Finite Bounded Posets: Skew Comparator Circuits

 \section{Skew Comparator Circuits}

 In this section, we study the skew comparator circuits defined in the preliminaries.
-We show that \skewcc\ is exactly the class \L. Recall that the class \NL\ can be characterized as the set of all languages computed by logpsace-uniform Boolean circuits with skewed AND gates.
+We show that \skewcc\ is the class \L. Recall that the class \NL\ can be characterized as the set of all languages computed by logpsace-uniform Boolean circuits with skewed AND gates.
 So the result in this section draws a parallel between the $\P$ vs $\CC$ problem and the $\NL$ vs $\L$ problem.
-It immediately follows that \skewcc\ over distributive lattices also characterizes exactly $\L$.
+It immediately follows that \skewcc\ over distributive lattices also characterize the class $\L$.

 We begin by considering a canonical complete problem for the class $\L$.
 The language \dgap\ consists of all tuples $(G, s, t)$ where $G = (V, E)$ is a directed graph where each vertex has out-degree at most one and $s, t \in V$ and there is a directed path from $s$ to $t$.
 We use a variant of $\dgap$ problem in our setting.
 The variant (called $\dgapp$) is that the out-degree constraint is not applied to $s$.
 It is easy to see that $\dgapp$ is also in $\L$.
 Indeed, for each neighbour $u$ of $s$, run the \dgap\ algorithm to check whether $t$ is reachable from $u$.